Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome

-We have \\ (i) $\widehat{\sigma}_Y^2 (d) ={\sigma}_Y^2 (d) +o_p(1);$ (ii) $\widehat{\boldsymbol{\rho}}(d) =\boldsymbol{\rho}(d)+o_p(1);$ (iii) $\widehat{\Sigma}_M(d) =\Sigma_M(d)+o_p(1);$ \\ (iv) $\widehat{\boldsymbol{\rho}}_{R}(d) =\boldsymbol{\rho}_{R}(d)+o_p(1);$ (v) $\widehat{\Sigma}_{R}(d) =\Sigma_{R}(d)+o_p(1);$ \\ (vi) if $X_E \sim X_U$, $\widehat{V}(d) =V(d)+o_p(1);$ (vii) $\widehat{V}_{R}(d) =V(d)+o_p(1).$ \end{theorem}} Note that the result (vi) in Theorem \ref{thm2} requires additional homogeneous baseline covariates, while the rest results hold for either the homogeneous or the heterogeneous case.
+We have \\ (i) $\widehat{\sigma}_Y^2 (d) ={\sigma}_Y^2 (d) +o_p(1);$ (ii) $\widehat{\boldsymbol{\rho}}(d) =\boldsymbol{\rho}(d)+o_p(1);$ (iii) $\widehat{\Sigma}_M(d) =\Sigma_M(d)+o_p(1);$ \\ (iv) $\widehat{\boldsymbol{\rho}}_{R}(d) =\boldsymbol{\rho}_{R}(d)+o_p(1);$ (v) $\widehat{\Sigma}_{R}(d) =\Sigma_{R}(d)+o_p(1);$ \\ (vi) if $X_P \sim X_U$, $\widehat{V}(d) =V(d)+o_p(1);$ (vii) $\widehat{V}_{R}(d) =V(d)+o_p(1).$ \end{theorem}} The result (vi) in Theorem \ref{thm2} requires additional homogeneous baseline covariates, while the rest results hold for either the homogeneous or the heterogeneous case.
 We remark that the key step of the proof is to decompose the variance estimators based on the true value estimator defined at the individual level in each sample.
 This allows replacing the estimators with their true models based on the rate doubly robustness in assumption (A7) with a small order.
-We next show the asymptotic normality of the proposed calibrated value estimator in the following theorem. {\begin{theorem}{(Asymptotic Normality for Homogeneous Baseline Covariates)} Suppose $ \{d^{opt}, \widehat{d}\}\in \Pi_1$ or $ \{d^{opt}, \widehat{d}\} \in \Pi_2$.
-Assume conditions (A1)-(A6), (A7. i, ii, and iii), and (A8) hold.
-Under $X_E \sim X_U$, let $\sigma^2(d^{opt}) = \sigma_Y^2(d^{opt}) - \boldsymbol{\rho}(d^{opt})^\top\Sigma_M^{-1}(d^{opt}) \boldsymbol{\rho}(d^{opt}) $, then
+We next show the asymptotic normality of the proposed value under $X_P \sim X_U$. {\begin{theorem} Suppose $ \{d^{opt}, \widehat{d}\}\in \Pi_1$ or $ \{d^{opt}, \widehat{d}\} \in \Pi_2$, (A1)-(A6), (A7. i, ii, and iii), and (A8) hold.
+Under $X_P \sim X_U$, let $\sigma^2(d^{opt}) = \sigma_Y^2(d^{opt}) - \boldsymbol{\rho}(d^{opt})^\top\Sigma_M^{-1}(d^{opt}) \boldsymbol{\rho}(d^{opt}) $, then